 - NOC/Letter of Intent/ License (if any) of the relevant regulatory authority in case of a specialized business

 - In case the subscriber is a foreign company, the profile of the company, detail of its directors, their

 nationality and country of origin, a certified copy of its charter, statute or memorandum and articles etc.

 - Copies of the Memorandum and Articles of Association with each member’s signature, where:

 Memorandum of Association explains the business sector of your company e.g. Institution, Travel agency, Trading or manufacturing, Supply or chain of stores.
-To put simply, MOA tells about the relationship of your company with the outside world.
+To put it simply, MOA tells about the relationship of your company with the outside world.

-Articles of Association lets know about the day-to-day proceedings within the company i.e. what role CEO and directors would play, business concerned meetings and the appointments of employees, in short- how the company will run.
+Articles of Association lets know about the day-to-day proceedings within the company i.e. what role CEO and directors would play, business concerned meetings, and the appointments of employees, in short- how the company will run.